Alex-Holzer/Code_Snippets/get_first_values.md

 def read_csv_file(file_path: str, options: Dict[str, Any], columns: Optional[List[str]] = None) -> DataFrame:
     """
-    Read a single CSV file into a DataFrame and add the file name as a column.
+    Read a single CSV file into a DataFrame, select specific columns if provided, and add the file name as a column.

     Args:
         file_path (str): Path to the CSV file.